-Total remuneration can be based on four main components; base salary, variable salary, pension benefits and other benefits.
-Additionally, the General Meeting may - irrespective of these guidelines - resolve on, among other things, share-related or share price-related long-term incentive programs.
+The total remuneration should be based on four main components; fixed salary, variable remuneration, pension benefits and, from time to time, long-term incentive programmes.

-Base salary: The base salary shall be in line with local market conditions and shall be based on experience, competence, responsibilitt and performance.
+Base salary: The base salary shall be in line with local market conditions and shall be based on experience, competence, responsibility and performance.
 Variable salary shall be in line with local market conditions and reward growth and profitability and have a uniting effect for the group.
-It should be based on pre-defined measurable targets, both quantiative and qualitative, agreed in writing with the employee.
+It should be based on pre-defined measurable targets, both quantitative and qualitative, agreed in writing with the employee.
 There shall be a maximum for the variable salary, normally not more than 50 per cent of the base salary.

 Variable salary: Variable salary shall be in line with local market conditions and reward growth and profitability and have a uniting effect for the group.
-It should be based on pre-defined measurable targets, both quantiative and qualitative, agreed in writing with the employee.
+It should be based on pre-defined measurable targets, both quantitative and qualitative, agreed in writing with the employee.
 There shall be a maximum for the variable salary, normally not more than 50 per cent of the base salary.

 Pension: Pension benefits may be offered to the company management, depending on local market conditions.
 Management based in Sweden is offered a benefit that, essentially, corresponds to the so called ITP plan.
+Group CEO is based in Germany and is not offered any pension benefits.